AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 This chief Universalist of the centuries immediately succeeding the apostles was, by general consent, the most erudite and saintly of all the Christian fathers.
-Historians, scholars, critics, men of all shades of thought and opinion emulate one another in exalting his name, and praising his character.
+Historians, scholars, critics, men of all shades of thought and opinion emulate one another in exalting his name and praising his character.
 This volume could be filled with their eulogiums.

-Says one of the most judicious historians: \"If any man deserves to stand first in the catalogue of saints and martyrs, and to be annually held up as an example to Christians, this is the man, for except the apostles of Jesus Christ, and their companions, I know of no one among all those enrolled and honored as saints who excel him in virtue and holiness.\"[^270] A discriminating critic declares: \"His work upon the text of Scripture alone would entitle Origen to undying gratitude.
-There has been no truly great man in the church who did not love him a little.\"[^271] Bunsen remarks: \"Origen\'s death is the real end of free Christianity, and in particular, of free intellectual theology.\"[^272]
+Says one of the most judicious historians: \"If any man deserves to stand first in the catalogue of saints and martyrs, and to be annually held up as an example to Christians, this is the man, for except the apostles of Jesus Christ, and their companions, I know of no one among all those enrolled and honored as saints who excel him in virtue and holiness.\"[^270]

+A discriminating critic declares: \"His work upon the text of Scripture alone would entitle Origen to undying gratitude.
+There has been no truly great man in the church who did not love him a little.\"[^271]

+Bunsen remarks: \"Origen\'s death is the real end of free Christianity, and in particular, of free intellectual theology.\"[^272]

 The learned author of \"The Martyrs and Apologists\" truthfully
 observes: \"Origen never swerved from this Christian magnanimity, and he